ka-de/cringe.live/content/docs/yiff_toolkit/comfyui/Experimental Stuff.md

 ---

-You can now drag and drop nodes from the Node Library sidebar to your workflow, which you can also filter!
+You can now drag and drop nodes from the Node Library sidebar to your workflow, which you can also search!

 <div style="text-align: center;">
     <video style="width: 100%;" autoplay loop muted playsinline>